avi413/around-react/README.md

 # around-react

-A React app illustrate use an Backend API for
+A React app illustrate use an Backend API

-This project is used by the following companies:
+This project is used by the following actions:

 - Profile update
 - Add a card item